The assignment brief with the Ad Council was recorded. If you missed it, you can click below to watch the recording.

 Additional material may be supplied as follows:

-• A up to (10) ten-minute video presentation summarizing your entry and showcasing your solution, key insight, multicultural big idea, and key creative elements is encouraged.
+• An up to (10) ten-minute video presentation summarizing your entry and showcasing your solution, key insight, multicultural big idea, and key creative elements is encouraged.

 JUDGING CRITERIA